SuperS0n1k/SuperS0n1k/README.md

 ### Hi there
-i'm reter695! i'm a JS coder so i can make cool things including...(if you're a gamer)...minecraft mods! and sometimes file converters!
+i'm Iegendi! i'm a JS coder so i can make cool things including...(if you're a gamer)...minecraft mods! and sometimes file converters!